 \section{Proposed Method}

-We investigate coupling of a matrix and a tensor which is formed when they share a common mode \citep{7202834,DBLP:conf/eusipco/AcarNS14,DBLP:journals/bmcbi/AcarPGRLNB14}.
-The most basic example of such coupling is shown in Figure \ref{fig:1} where a $3$-way (third-order) tensor is attached to a matrix on a specific mode.
-As depicted we may have a problem of predicting recommendations for customers based on their preferences of restaurants in different locations and we may also have side information about features of each customer.
-In order to utilize side information, we can couple the customer-feature matrix with the sparse customer-restaurant-location tensor on the customer mode and then perform imputation of missing values in the tensor.
+We investigate a method for coupling a matrix and a tensor that forms when they share a common mode \citep{7202834,DBLP:conf/eusipco/AcarNS14,DBLP:journals/bmcbi/AcarPGRLNB14}.
+An example of the most basic coupling is shown in Figure \ref{fig:1} where a $3$-way (third-order) tensor is attached to a matrix on a specific mode.
+As depicted, we may have a problem of predicting recommendations for customers on the basis of their preferences of restaurants in different locations and we may also have side information about the characteristics for each customer.
+We can utilize this side information, by coupling the customer-characteristic matrix with the sparse customer-restaurant-location tensor of the customer mode and then impute the missing values in the tensor.